nicehash/NiceHashMiner/doc/PluginFolderStructure.md

 ```

 All of them are allowed to be modified by users for more personalized settings.
+The changes inside the file are used by miner, if `use_user_settings` field in each changed file is set to `true`.

 *Note:* Change of the settings won't do anything while the NHM is running.
 You have to stop the NHM, change the files and then start it, for settings to take effect.